-The Audacity of Self-Repair: How A Boiler Engineer Repaired His Own Heart
+The Audacity of Self-Repair: How A Boiler Engineer Fixed His Own Heart

 British boiler engineer Tal Golesworthy fixed his own heart.
 Why?
 He has Marfan syndrome, a connective tissue disorder that often leads to a weakened aorta.
 The typical treatment for a dilated aorta involves a rough and invasive surgery, as well as a lifetime of anticoagulation therapy.
 Not surprisingly, that sounded unappealing to Tal.
 And his experience with pipes gave him an idea: when a pipe bulges, plumbers wrap it with tape.
 Why not wrap the aorta with something to support it?